-During Prohibition thirsty customers traveled long and far to buy spirits from local bootleggers, and to wet their whistle at iconic Baltimore haunts like The Owl Bar and The Horse You Came in on Saloon, which are still open today.
+During Prohibition, thirsty customers traveled long and far to buy spirits from local bootleggers and to wet their whistle at iconic Baltimore haunts like The Owl Bar and The Horse You Came in on Saloon, which are still open today.
 Get a taste for that adventurous era at one of the speakeasy-style bars tucked around the city.

 The Owl Bar

 The Owl Bar, a Prohibition-Era speakeasy, is now an antique bar at the landmark Belvedere Hotel.
-During the 1900s bar patrons relied on the eyes of two ornamental owls to know whether it was safe to drink without the worry of police raids.
-Today, guests are greeted by one of the original faux owls, as well as a piece of stained glass decor embedded with a rhyming couplet that gives a nod not the bar’s heritage: “A wise old owl sat on an oak / the more he saw the less he spoke / The less he spoke the more he heard / why can’t we all be like that wise old bird?”
+During the 1900’s, bar patrons relied on the eyes of two ornamental owls to know whether it was safe to drink without the worry of police raids.
+Today, guests are greeted by one of the original faux owls, as well as a piece of stained glass decor embedded with a rhyming couplet that gives a nod to the bar’s heritage: “A wise old owl sat on an oak / the more he saw the less he spoke / The less he spoke the more he heard / why can’t we all be like that wise old bird?”

 The Horse You Came in On